 Skin ageing

 The skin is the body’s largest organ, as well as its only external organ, so it is only natural for the skin to be the first place to show our age.
-A person’s rate of skin aging differs significantly among different populations, and different parts of a single person’s skin can vary in its aging.
-Age-related skin changes are inevitable and although we cannot stop the process of aging, we CAN create good skincare routines and make healthy lifestyle choices to minimise the signs of aging.
+A person’s rate of skin ageing differs significantly among different populations, and different parts of a single person’s skin can vary in its ageing.
+Age-related skin changes are inevitable, and although we cannot stop the process of ageing, we CAN create good skincare routines and make healthy lifestyle choices to minimise the signs of ageing.

 Influences to ageing

-The factors that contribute to the skin’s aging process are divided into two categories, intrinsic and extrinsic.
-The natural aging process is called intrinsic aging, or genetic aging, and there is not a lot we can do to combat this process.
-Extrinsic aging, however, is caused by environmental factors that are often within our control, which means we can fight them and slow down our skin’s aging.
+The factors that contribute to the skin’s ageing process are divided into two categories, intrinsic and extrinsic.
+The natural ageing process is called intrinsic ageing, or genetic ageing, and there is not a lot we can do to combat this process.
+Extrinsic ageing, however, is caused by environmental factors that are often within our control, which means we can fight them and slow down our skin’s ageing.

 Intrinsic ageing – how we age, naturally